 Are you looking for a role that makes a real difference in life outcomes for people?

-Can you engage with families and individuals offering support, problem solving skills and connection with the community?
+Can you engage with whanau/families and individuals offering support, problem solving skills and connection with the community?

 Can you present information in an engaging and informative manner?

-The Stroke Foundation is the only charity in New Zealand dedicated to reducing the incidence of stroke, improving treatment outcomes and supporting people affected by stroke.
-Every day another 24 New Zealanders have a stroke and we need exceptional people working in our team to provide a consistent service for stroke survivors and their families in the community.
+The Stroke Foundation is the only national charity in New Zealand dedicated to reducing the incidence of stroke, improving treatment outcomes and supporting people affected by stroke.
+Every day more than 24 New Zealanders have a stroke and we need exceptional people working in our team to provide a consistent service for stroke survivors and their whanau and carers in the community.

-The Stroke Foundation has an exciting opportunity for a Community Stroke Advisor (Parental Leave Cover) to provide support to stroke people and their families / whanau based in Tauranga and serving the Coromandel/Thames/Bay of Plenty region for 37.5 hours/week.
+The Stroke Foundation has an exciting opportunity for a Community Stroke Advisor (Part-time) based in Dunedin and serving the Otago region for 20 hours/week.
 This is an opportunity to make a real difference at a critical time in people’s lives.
-Anticipated start date is 28th April 2021 for 12 months.
+This is a permanent position.